kesslermatics/Aquaware/Website/docs/docs/dev-docs/user-management/profile.md

 ### Notes

-- Ensure your JWT token is valid; expired or invalid tokens will result in an authentication error.
 - The `api_key` is a sensitive value.
 Do not share it publicly, as it provides access to your Aquaware account.
 - The `subscription_tier` value may affect access to certain features or APIs.